gustafsson96/the-swede-restaurant/README.md

 <h4>Deploy to Heroku</h4>

-* Remember to set debug to FALSE in the apps settings.py file.
+* Remember to set debug to "False" in the apps settings.py file.
 * Go to the Heroku dashboard and click on the project.
 * Make sure Config Vars DATABASE_URL, SECRET_KEY, CLOUDINARY_URL and PORT are present.
 * Go to the "Deploy" section.